Login or Register to make a submission.

 Abstract (Times New Roman, 9 pt, bold):

-Each manuscript must be accompanied by an abstract not exceeding 250 words, written in English, and placed immediately before the main text.
-The abstract should provide a concise summary of the study’s purpose, methodology, key findings, and significance.
-It must be self-contained and should not repeat phrases from the title.
+Each manuscript must include an abstract of no more than 250 words, written in English.
+The abstract should concisely state the research purpose, methodology, key findings, and significance.
+It must be self-contained and should not repeat wording from the title.

 Keywords (Times New Roman, 9 pt, normal):